Week 1.6: Getting Money#

 Friday:

-• Symposium
+Symposium

 Doing modern scientific research (especially biomedical) is expensive between personnel, facilities, equipment, materials.
 The workshop presents the role of grant funding in paying for scientific research.
-Additionally, the workshop include the steps that need to be taken during grant applications and the people who are involved in each part of the process.
+Additionally, the workshop includes the steps that need to be taken during grant applications and the people who are involved in each part of the process.
 Examples from real-life situations will be provided as well.

 Key concepts#

-• Students will understand the steps that need to be taken when applying for funds and their importance in the entire process
+Understand the steps that need to be taken when applying for funds and their importance in the entire process

 Workshop: Narratives#